 - Appropriate patent search: A patent search must be conducted before patent filing to search for similar patents to avoid future infringements and application rejections.

 Have a look at our list of useful tools and databases that we use for your design patent searches.

 Anyone can apply for design patent electronically at the USPTO website, uspto.gov.
 Once the application gets passed, the USPTO will send a notice of allowance to the applicant’s patent attorney.

 The U.S. Supreme Court in 1872 established an ‘ordinary observer’ standard, for a case that involves an ornamental design for silverware handles.
-It is then after a long course of conversion, has been limited only to the testing of design patents.
-The test starts with a person who is aware about the patented design (hypothetical referred as ‘ordinary observer’).
-This person is then introduced with the product, infringing the patented product.
-Then, the comparison is made on the basis of appearance of the two products.
+It is then after a long course of conversion has been limited only to the testing of design patents.
+The test starts with a person who is aware of the patented design (hypothetical referred to as ‘ordinary observer’).
+This person is then introduced to the product, infringing the patented product.
+Then, the comparison is made on the basis of the appearance of the two products.

 The standard of infringement is done in the following two stages:

 Stage 1: The presence of invented design, is searched by looking into prior art for similarities.
 If no similarities are found, then the process is not carried out further, and there is no infringement.
 But if one or more similarities are encountered, then stage 2 is followed.